Andrew-code2020/MS2/README.md

 - How did I get here?
   - Clicking on certain icons opens up new Tabs so the user does not forget which website they accessed the content from such as Holiday in Ireland social media platforms.
 The platforms are currently connected to the developers account because the Holiday in Ireland social media accounts do not exist
-  - The navbar and footer are the exact same on each page and with current page highlighted yellow in the nav bar the user is able to easily identify where they came from.
+  - The navbar and footer are the exact same on each page and with the current page highlighted yellow in the navbar so that the user may easily identify where they are and where they came from.
-  - This alert bar on FAQ page has COVID-19 alert providing users with the most up to date travel information from the Government of Ireland.
+  - The alert bar on the FAQ page has a COVID-19 alert providing users with the most to up to date travel information from the Government of Ireland.
+It opens into a new tabe such that user knows the website they came from.

 - What can I do here?
   - The user is invited clearly to click on and then access various features of the Holiday in Ireland website.